 While the integrated graphics do support 4k resolution, whether the motherboard can output it or not depends on the PORTs AVAILABLE.

+Hence the best motherboards with integrated graphics listed here are just models that have support for iGPU.
 This allows your PC to function without needing a dedicated graphics card.